e1miran/Now-Playing-Serato/docs/upgrading.rst

 #.
 Many templates have been added and updated.
 New templates will be copied into
    the templates directory.
 For updated templates, there are two outcomes:

-   * If there have been no changes to the one in the template directory, the updated template file will overwrite the existing one.
+   * If there have been no changes to the same one in the template directory, the updated template file will overwrite the existing one.
-   * If there have been changes to the one in the template directory, the updated one will be be put in as ``.new`` and will likely require you to take action.
+   * If there have been changes to the one in the template directory, the updated one will be put in as ``.new`` and will likely require you to take action.
 The existing one will be left there, however.
 A pop-up on program launch will also inform you that the conflict has happened.